joostd/fedSSH-poc/doc/tutorial.md

 	|. + B X          |
 	|.. =.+           |
 	+----[SHA256]-----+

+The keys are stored locally in files `id_rsa` and `id_rsa.pub`, containing the private key and public key, respectively.
+The public key that needs to be registered looks like:

 	[user@host:~]$ cat id_rsa.pub
 	ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDEMWQ3hGbRtpZ/hg5B7v9krlWnzFYSIhtUGrqD+TD/9YPc7g2O7caQHI873/H9dkApecMtFY1lno5MJh3QVMaoo9krgmvqanVg3jh2VpwMwP9byU5eeQREuuIeYfzf/aPUNrjOUbwNG9qPsJrk5DdTQm/cZ6WSUns9nCdHrXIJEGlXMIb8B8AgeJ2zkV9P1wGlAKibmeCG76DgjRmC48jXqblovqsWOIqO+O6JZSVzvaO+DH1OcwMGcVmZwGw1N4wJpLmHtuzcYIuLHk0SXIt9kIjwjRmMfrYki+Y72kbjxiH8ZXGfWovLXQH3FSflDinM2OOO2LY9eprcMKsCbOgX user@host

+The private key should be securely stored locally.

 # Register your SSH keys

-To use your new SSH keys to authenticate to the SSH server, you will now need to launch your web browser and point it to the web application at the URL
+To use the fresh SSH keys to authenticate to the SSH server, you will now need to launch your web browser and point it to the web application at the URL
 [https://example.org/](https://example.org/).

+Note: Safari users will have trouble viewing this page, as `example.com` is a reserved domain name for documentation.
+In that case: use a different browser.

 ![login](images/0_login.png)

 This web application uses [Feide OpenIDP](https://openidp.feide.no/) as its Identity Provider.
 This is an IdP that is very convenient for testing, as anyone can generate an account and use it for registered Service Providers.
+The metadata for our web application is already registered at OpenIDP.
 Of course, in a real setup this Service Provider would need to hookup to your IdP, either directly or using an Identity Federation.

 [Sign up](https://openidp.feide.no/simplesaml/module.php/selfregister/newUser.php) for an account if you haven't done so already.

 Note: The OpenIdP has shut down on January 1 2016.
 It is however still possible to authenticate to the PoC web application.

+Click "Log in" to authenticate at OpenIDP:

 ![openidp](images/1_openidp.png)